 For further information relating to making a request, please contact:

 |Hours:||Monday to Friday, 8:30 am – 4:30 pm|

 |Freedom of Information Website:||www.ombudsman.ky and www.gov.ky|

 |Freedom of Information Email:|

-Requests must be in writing (letter, email or facsimile) and must include your name and an address (either postal or e-mail).
-Please be as specific as possible about the information you would like, as this will help us to respond promptly.
-Where possible, please include a contact telephone number so we can call to discuss your request if necessary.
+Persons who wish to obtain access to information should apply in writing to the Information Manager (IM).
+Requests must include a name and address.
+We ask that you be as specific as possible about the information you are requesting, as this will help us to respond promptly.
+Where possible, please include a telephone number so that we may contact you to discuss your request further if necessary.

-No application fee is required by Law and there is no charge for visiting a public authority to view records requested under FOI.
-However, a fee may be associated with the provision of duplicating materials.
-Details regarding costs and payment are listed in the FOI Regulations which is posted on the FOI Unit website.
+No application fee is required, and there is no charge for visiting a public authority to view records requested under the FOI Law; however, a fee may be associated with duplicating materials.
+Details regarding costs and payment are listed in the FOI Regulations.